-Since 2015 I have been learning and practice Dream Yoga, as taught by B Alan Wallace.
-I have also attended various workshops delivered by UK based Dream Yoga teacher Charley Morley.
-As part of the practice, I have kept a dream journal for the past 5 years, and learned how to lucid dream.
+Since 2015 I have been learning and practicing Dream Yoga, as taught by B Alan Wallace.
+I have also attended various workshops delivered in the UK by Dream Yoga teacher Charley Morley.
+As part of my practice, I have kept a dream journal for the past 5 years, and learned how to lucid dream.

 "ultimately, it is the motivation behind dream yoga that is the most important aspect of all, fueling the use of lucid dreaming as a path to spiritual development."